CarlosAlegreUr/Account-Backup/README.md

 ## But what if the backup also gets compromised? 🤔

-Well, we can cheaply implement backups for the backups if we desire with mappings and make it a new security requirement for protocols to ask this question: how many back-up accounts do you have?
+Well, we can cheaply implement backups for the backups if we desire with mappings and make it a new security requirement for protocols that implement this kind of unique roles handling to ask this question: how many back-up accounts do you have?

 [AccountBackup.sol](./src/AccountBackup.sol) also handles this recursive backing up.